appsoftwareltd/nuget-audit-root-package-identification/README.md

 3. **Low Severity**: Update during regular maintenance

 ### How to Update Packages

+Ideally, update the root package.
+If you need to override the vulnerable dependency you can do so as follows, but with an awareness that this can create behavioural changes in your application.

 ```bash
 # Update a specific package in a project